sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 As the data files are seperated by each Graduation Year on the website, they are all individually downloaded and put together on Excel, before importing them into Google Sheets for further Data Analysis.

-Using Power Query on Microsoft Excel, the Data is filtered and merged as mentioned, before exporting as a csv file to be uploaded onto Google Sheets.
+Based on the above stated conditions, the data is filterd as such using Power Query on Excel:
+* "AggregateLevel" Column = "C": To filter rows that are only aggregated by the level of Counties.
+* "DASS" = "All": To filter rows that contain schools that are both in and not in DASS.
+* "CharterSchool" = "All": To filter rows that contain school that are both Charted and Non-Chartered.

+After which, the datasets from Academic Year 2016-2017 to 2021-2022 are combinde together to form a single Dataset, named 2017-2022 (County).
 ![Alt text](/Power_Query.png "Pre-processing of Data on Excel Power Query")

 <h1>Analysis Questions</h1>

-Question 1.
-What are the Top 5 Counties that had the highest Dropout Rates in 2022?
+*Question 1.
+What are the Top 5 Counties that had the highest Dropout Rates in 2022?*
-Step by step methodology
+_Step by step methodology_
 1. fnjrf
 2. 2rfr
 3. frfr